SotirisTouliopoulos/dingo/README.md

 - `indicator_cutoff` is a cutoff to filter false positive correlations for correlations greater than the cutoff and replace them with 0.
 - `lower_triangle` is a `boolean` value that when `True` keeps only the lower triangular matrix.
 This can be useful for visualization purposes.
 - `corr_matrix` is the calculated correlation matrix with dimensions equal to the number of reactions of the given model.

+I also implemented a `plot_corr_matrix` function that visualizes the correlation matrix given as an input with a heatmap plot.
+In reduced models, there is an option to plot only the remained reactions names, if they are provided in a list.

+Example of calling the `plot_corr_matrix` function:

+    plot_corr_matrix(corr_matrix, reactions, format="svg")

+Explaining the parameters:

+- `corr_matrix` is a correlation matrix produced from the `correlated_reactions` function.
+- `reactions` is a list with the reactions names that will appear as labels in the axes of the heatmap plot.
+- `format` is a variable that defines the desired image saving format.

+First we will examine the capabilities of the `correlated_reactions` function from the produced heatmap plots in the E. coli core model.